jhpyle/docassemble/_docs/documents.md

 ![letter template source]({{ site.baseurl }}/img/letter_template_source.png){: .maybe-full-width }

+If you give `docx template file` a [YAML] list of files, the files will be concatenated and then assembled.
+(Note that some DOCX features can be lost in the process of concatenation.)

 The `docx template file` feature relies heavily on the [Python] package known as [`python-docx-template`].
 This package uses the [Jinja2] templating system to indicate fields in the DOCX file and